Azure-Samples/media-services-v3-python/VideoEncoding/CreateTransform_Job_PresetOverride/Readme.md

     - Python
 products:
     - azure-media-services
-description: "This sample demonstrates how to set up a custom encoding job that can override a preset top of your video during encoding."
+description: "Encode with a custom Transform and preset override onto the video"
 ---

 # Encode with a custom Transform and preset override onto the video